IsarNejad/IsarNejad.github.io/_pages/research.md

 {: .amaranth-deep-purple}
 ## Ethics in AI:
   - [**Explainability**](#explain) In this project, we use concept-based explanations to analyze a model with respect to its sensitivity to human-understandable concepts.
-  - [**Behavioral Analysis of Machine Learning Models:**](#Bias) In this project, we use different techniques to uncover biases in text classifiers and generative models.
+  - [**Behavioral Analysis of Generative Models:**](#Bias) In this project, we use different techniques to uncover biases in text classifiers and generative models.
   - [**Ethical Challenges in Abuisve Language Detection**](#JAIR)